Popular now on KPCC

 Squandered fortunes, lost friends, failed marriages and emotional distress have plagued past lottery winners who weren’t able to handle the pressures of sudden, inconceivable wealth.
 Winning office pools have turned ecstatic colleagues into bloodthirsty sharks, with ‘lottery lawyers’ eating up major portions of the profits in protracted legal squabbles.

-A 20-year-old beauty queen was killed in Sinaloa, Mexico this past weeked in a gun battle between suspected drug traffickers and the military.
-Authorities say Maria Susana Flores Gamez...
+A 20-year-old beauty queen was killed in Sinaloa, Mexico this past weekend in a gun battle between suspected drug traffickers and the military.
+Authorities say Maria Susana Flores Gamez was used as a human shield in the face off.

 In her new book, "Learn Something New Every Day: 365 Facts to Fulfill Your Life," NPR librarian Kee Malesky enlightens readers on 365 little-known facts.